-This is a compilation of readings and links I recommend in the study of warfare and military history.
-Gradually, I will add more commentary for the readings but for now, direct your attention to Osinga’s Science, Strategy and War, the most valuable resource on this list.
+This is a compilation of readings and links I recommend in the study of strategy, warfare, and military history.

 Science, Strategy and War: The Strategic Theory of John Boyd by Frans Osinga